 # non-SOP condition

 This is a threshold diagnosis.
-Clinical onset will date from the first audiogram to show a permanent hearing loss of the required level.
+Clinical onset will date from the first reliable audiogram to show a permanent hearing loss of the required level.
 Hearing loss may be temporary.
-An audiogram showing normal hearing (< 25 decibel (dB) loss at the relevant frequencies) rules out a clinical onset before that audiogram, even if there is a preceding abnormal audiogram.
+A reliable audiogram showing normal hearing (< 25 decibel (dB) loss at the relevant frequencies) rules out a clinical onset before that audiogram, even if there is a preceding abnormal audiogram.